phivk/gradu.al/content/ambassadors/index.md

 ---
 ### Here to help

 New sessions are added to this page by Igor or Lukáš.
-For questions, reach out on [Slack](https://labsng.slack.com/messages).
+For questions, reach out to them on [Slack](https://labsng.slack.com/messages).